The Safe Space Struggle: How Attachment, Hormones, and Brain Science Shape Parenting

 Hormones like oxytocin (the "love hormone") and cortisol (the "stress hormone") also surge postpartum.
 These elevate alertness and caregiving sensitivity, strengthening emotional bonds, but they may also increase a mother’s vulnerability to emotional overwhelm when children are dysregulated.

-It’s true: kids often "act out" around the people they feel safest with.
+It’s true… kids often "act out" around the people they feel safest with.
 This isn’t manipulation, it’s attachment.
-The same way I would be more likely to show my emotions to my partner than a random person at the grocery store.
+The same way I would be more likely to convey my true emotions and frustrations to my partner than a person I met a month ago

 Securely attached children tend to express a wider range of emotions with their caregivers.
 According to attachment theory, that’s a sign of trust.
-They aren’t testing you to hurt you, they’re asking: Can you handle all of me?
+They aren’t testing you to hurt you, they’re asking: Can you handle these hard feelings with me?

 Still, attachment alone doesn’t explain everything.
-Sometimes, acting out is also a learned behavior reinforced over time.
+Sometimes, behaviors ARE learned and reinforced over time.

 Boundaries Challenges vs. Normal Behavior: Knowing the Difference